pyarchinit/pyarchinit/README.md

 **Note:** _While installing a message box could be prompted to warn you about missing python packages required from the plugin._

-**Note2:** _Under Windows is necessary to start QGIS as Administrator when you install the plugin.
-It is necessary to install all the dependencies properly._
+**Note2:** _Under Windows is necessary to start QGIS as Administrator when you install the plugin for the first time in order to install all the dependencies properly._

 #### Dependencies
 * SQLAlchemy